microsoft/r-server-campaign-optimization/dba.md

 ## Workflow Automation
 -------------------
 Follow the [PowerShell instructions](Powershell_Instructions.html) to execute all the scripts described below.
-[Click here](Tables_Description.html) to view the full set of tables created in this solution.
+[Click here](tables.html) to view the details all tables created in this solution.

 <a name="step0">